-Mine operating income (loss) is a non-GAAP measure used by the Company as a measure of operating performance
+^{} Mine operating income (loss) is a non-GAAP measure used by the Company as a measure of operating performance

-Sales have consistently increased quarter over quarter since the fourth quarter of 2008 with the first quarter of 2010 reaching a record high at \$17.54 million.
-The upward trend in sales throughout 2009 is mainly attributable to increases in metal prices.
-Higher sales in 2009 compared to the corresponding quarters of 2008 have been significantly driven by higher silver head grades, higher production, and lower treatment charges.
+Sales consistently increased between the fourth quarter of 2008 and the first quarter of 2010 when they reached a record high of \$17.54 million.
+Recorded sales of \$14.57 million in the second quarter of 2010 declined compared to the previous quarter as a result of lower head grades, a fall in base metal prices, and an increase in total stock concentrate of 593 tonnes.
+The upward trend in sales throughout 2009 was mainly attributable to increases in metal prices.
+Higher sales in 2009 compared to the corresponding quarters of 2008 were significantly driven by higher silver head grades, higher production, and lower treatment charges.